asriva32/Qwen3.cpp/README.md

 # Qwen3.cpp

-Qwen3.cpp is an experimental C++23 CPU inference engine for Qwen3.
+Qwen3.cpp is a C++23 CPU inference engine for Qwen3.
 It builds a standalone native executable without a scripting runtime or language bindings.

-> [!IMPORTANT]
-> This project is alpha software.
-It currently supports Linux on x86-64 CPUs
-> with AVX2 and FMA, and Qwen3 models converted to the project's BF16 format.

 ## Requirements